triptych/simplerpg/prompt.md

 - Playful animations
 - High contrast for readability

 Remember: Keep the implementation simple while maintaining charm and playability.
-Focus on core mechanics first, then add polish through animations and feedback.
+Focus on core mechanics first then add polish through animations and feedback.